mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 Dynamic Actions can be used to dynamically control the visibility of Action buttons on a record page, based on the values on the record.
 Actions can thus be set to only appear when values of fields match a certain critria.

 ## Object-Specific Actions
+Object-specific actions are used to quickly create or update records, log calls, etc. in regards to a particular object.
+The location of actions for the mobile app can be customized in the object's ```page layout editor```.
+The layout of an action determines the fields that will be displayed.

+When a action is created, there is always a ```corresponding layout``` that can be customized based on requirements.
+Fields can be added, removed, or reordered on the action layout.
+In order to display the action in the user interface, it needs to be added to the Publisher Actions section of the objects’ page layout.

+The ‘Override global publisher layout’ option must be ticked when adding new object-specific actions for the first time on an object’s page layout.
+This option will allow the users to set a customized list of actions on Lightning Experience and mobile app pages.

+Object-Specific actions layout can be configured from: Setup, Object Manager, (Object), Buttons, Links, and Actions.

 ## Scenarios & Solutions